JORI-RT/Knowledge_Experience/dmm/help.md

 I want to be able to speak English because I want to work with foreign IT engineer .

-I can read and hear a little, but I can't speak at all Please tell me the teaching materials I should use
-I want to learn speaking English.

 ## help word
 missesどういういみですか
 What does misses mean?